 • Describe the causes and pathophysiology behind Erectile dysfunction.

-• Describe the prevalence of statin intolerance Describe three treatment strategies for statin intolerance
+• Define the extent of statin intolerance.
+Define three strategies to treat statin intolerance.

-?
-Explain the pharmacologic mechanism of PCSK9 inhibitors in the treatment of hypercholesterolemia
+• Explain the pharmacologic mechanisms of PCSK9 inhibitors for the treatment of hypercholesterolemia.

-?
-Explain the risk stratification for patients anticipating noncardiac surgery.
+• Discuss the risk stratification process for patients who plan to undergo noncardiac surgery.

 • Congestive Heart Failure-Update